itoleck/WindowsPerformance/CaptureScripts/README.md

 In most cases scripts should be ran as an administrator.

-These scripts may use multiple toolss to capture Event Tracing, Problem Steps, Network Traces, Process Monitor and other information.
+These scripts may use multiple tools to capture Event Tracing, Problem Steps, Network Traces, Process Monitor and other information.

 Other capture scripts that only rely on a single tool will be in their respective folder.
 (Perfmon, WPR, Xperf, Etc)